 What about Backlog Refinement meeting?

 For too long I thought that Product Owner should organise backlog Refinement.
-It is his job to make sure the Development Team understands items in the Product Backlog to the level required to pick up the job.
+It is his job to make sure a whole Scrum Team (and especially Developers) understands items in the Product Backlog to the level required to pick up the job.
 Let’s move things around.
-If the Development Team is not able to understand the Product Backlog item, it is their problem.
+If the Developers are not able to understand the Product Backlog item, it is their problem.
 They will waste time during the Planning and then during the Sprint to get that knowledge.
-Product Owner should not tell Development Team how they should do their work.
-So Development Team – “you will require that meeting!”.
+Product Owner should not tell Developers how they should do their work.
+So Developers – “you will require that meeting!”.

 In general, the Scrum Master should not conduct 1-on-1s as the way of working with the team.
 He (or she) should focus on the team level as the smallest entity within the Scrum Team.
 Of course, it does not mean that Scrum Master should not talk with team members in private.
 It may help him better understand the team and help them grow.
 This path, however, is very fragile.
 Scrum Master needs to be aware that people may have shared very delicate information which revealed to the team may jeopardise the trust within between team members and Scrum Master is not an exception.